History Lovers … You are in for a treat!

-Beginning on February 22, 2023, Thames River Heritage Park hosts its second Docent Academy – a 10-week, highly-acclaimed program on the history and heritage of the Thames – on Wednesdays from 9 AM – 12 PM.
-A collaborative effort by Thames River Heritage Park Foundation and the heritage sites that comprise the Park – Avery-Copp House Museum, Bill Memorial Library, Ebenezer Avery House, Fort Griswold Battlefield State Park, Fort Trumbull State Park, Garde Arts Center, Hempsted Houses, Lyman Allyn Art Museum, Monte Cristo Cottage, Nathan Hale School House, Old Town Mill, NL Black Heritage Trail, Shaw Mansion/NL County Historical Society, Submarine Force Library and Museum / USS Nautilus – Thames River Heritage Park Docent Academy features several weeks of lively and informative talks and presentations, combined with site visits to each participating site.
+Thursday, February 13, 2025 marks the start of Thames River Heritage Park Academy – a 10-week, highly-acclaimed program on the history and heritage of the Thames – on Wednesdays from 9 AM – 12:30 PM.
+A collaborative effort by Thames River Heritage Park Foundation and the heritage sites that comprise the Park – Avery-Copp House Museum, Bill Memorial Library, Ebenezer Avery House, Fort Griswold Battlefield State Park, Fort Trumbull State Park, Garde Arts Center, Hempsted Houses, Lyman Allyn Art Museum, Monte Cristo Cottage, Nathan Hale School House, Old Town Mill, NL Black Heritage Trail, Shaw Mansion/NL County Historical Society,St. James Episcopal Church, Submarine Force Library and Museum / USS Nautilus – Thames River Heritage Park Academy features several weeks of lively and informative talks and presentations, combined with site visits to each participating site.

-Upon graduation, TRHP Docent Academy participants become eligible to volunteer at the site(s) of their choice.
+At the conclusion of the 10-session academy, each participant will volunteer to serve at least one partner site of their choice, for a minimum of 4 hours/month.
 Site-specific orientation and training is scheduled on an individual basis by the host site.
 Graduates are asked to commit to a year of volunteer time.

-TRHP Docent Academy FAQ
+aka Docent Academy

 Who is should attend the program?
 Anyone with a love of history/heritage, a commitment to contribute their time and talent to support education, tourism and economic development in the community, a desire to learn more about the people and events which shaped the region.